aimms/how-to/Articles/365/365-nonlinear-presolve.rst

 Introduction
 ------------

-The AIMMS modeling language [3] is linked to many fi rst class solvers for solving optimization problems.
+The AIMMS modeling language [3] is linked to many first class solvers for solving optimization problems.
 All linear solvers in AIMMS (CPLEX, XA, XPRESS, MOSEK) use a presolve algorithm whereby the problem input is examined for logical reduction opportunities.
 The goal is to reduce the size of the problem.
 A reduction in problem size in general leads to a reduction in total run time (including the time spent in the presolve